ludiosarchive/Pyquitter/README.md

 	`pyquitter.detector.ChangeDetector` with a 0-arg callable
 	(one that quits your program).

-2. In addition, you set up a timer to call `yourChangeDetector.checkForChanges()` every few seconds.
+2. In addition, you set up a timer to call `yourChangeDetector.poll()` every few seconds.
 If any of your imported modules have changed, the `callable` you passed in earlier will be called.